This post contains affiliate links. For more information, please read our disclosure policy.

 Bergen is a European World Heritage City, which is full of culture and history while offering world-class experiences to have.
 The city has the true combination of culture, nature, and exotic urban attractions as the Gateway to the Fjords of Norway.

-Being the second largest city in Norway, Bergen also houses the largest port on the west coast and one of the busiest stops of cruise ships in Scandinavia.
+Being the second-largest city in Norway, Bergen also houses the largest port on the west coast and one of the busiest stops of cruise ships in Scandinavia.
 Covered by a ring of hills locally called as Seven Mountains, the beautiful natural harbor and idyllic city of the city has made its presence as one of the best tourist spots in Norway.

 It is one of the top cultural destinations in the country, with popular music events and summer arts, including the Nattjazz Festival, Bergen International Festival, and Bergenfest.

-It also houses oldest orchestras in Europe, including the Bergen Philharmonic Orchestra, dated back to 1765, and summer home to Edvard Grieg, a famous music composer.
+It also houses the oldest orchestras in Europe, including the Bergen Philharmonic Orchestra, dated back to 1765, and summer home to Edvard Grieg, a famous music composer.

 There are so many things to do in Bergen, and its museums are ideal for exploring the rich history of the city.